 Enclosure:

-The RFID tag and antenna are enclosed in a protective material to make the RFID wristbands wearable and durable.
+To make the RFID wristbands for events wearable and durable, the RFID tag and antenna are enclosed in a protective material.
 This enclosure is typically made from materials like silicone or fabric, ensuring both comfort and longevity, depending on the intended use.

 RFID Reader:

 The RFID reader is the device that communicates with the RFID chip in the wristband.
-This reader is often integrated into point-of-sale (POS) terminals, allowing for seamless transactions.
+Point-of-sale (POS) terminals include this kind of reader, allowing for seamless transactions.

 Here is the working mechanism of RFID wristbands at events with the following steps: